This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 The state bar association should be able to help you find a lawyer with the right area of specialty, but you should dig deeper and rely on references or referrals.
 If you know parents in a similar situation, find out if they have a law firm they trust.

-If you work with a local community group that helps the disabled, see if they have any recommendations.
-And always ask questions and make sure you get your concerns addressed before you hire anyone.
+If you work with a local community group that helps people with disabilities, see if they have any recommendations.
+Always ask questions and ensure your concerns are addressed before hiring anyone.

 Malpractice and Disability Laws in Texas

-Texas statute of limitations states you have two years after the negligent medical care to start a case.
-For a minor like your child, you may have until their 18th birthday to file a lawsuit.[1]
+The Texas statute of limitations states you have two years after the negligent medical care to start a case.
+For a minor like your child, you may have until their 14th birthday to file a lawsuit.[1]

 The laws in the state regarding disability rights are not the strongest in the country, but you can also rely on federal regulations.
 For instance, while your child is of school age, the Individuals with Disabilities in Education Act is important to understand.[3]